How Australian Family Law Act Determines Your Entitlements to Property?

 The Court shall not make an order under the provisions of section 79(2) unless it is satisfied that in all the circumstances it is just and equitable to make that order.

-Two approaches to property settlement by Australian Family Law
+Two approaches to property settlement by the Australian Family Law act

 There are two judicial approaches adopted by the Court for the entitlements of parties to property under the Australian Family Law Act.
 These approaches are: